CongressWiki/.github/profile/README.md

 ## What is Congress.wiki?

-[Congress.wiki](https://congress.wiki) is a website built to presents US Congressional data in a format that is accessible to modern day users.
+[Congress.wiki](https://congress.wiki) is a website built to present US Congressional data in a format that is accessible to modern day users.

 ## Roadmap